On splitting strategies for the numerical solution of stochastic delay differential equations with correlated noises: Main theoretical result

 In the special case that $\rho=0$, the Lie-Trotter splitting method is strongly mean-square-convergent with order $1/2$. \end{theorem} The proof of Theorem \ref{thm:main} relies directly upon Lemmas \ref{lem:2.1}--\ref{lem:4.4}, and \ref{le:delaygrownwall}.
 A detailed presentation is deferred to Section \ref{sec:proofs}.

-Notice that \eqref{eq:mainBound} in the statement of Theorem \ref{thm:main} implies strong convergence of order $\gamma=1/2$ if $\rho=0$.
-If $\rho\neq 0$ the global strong error is bounded above uniformly in $\delta t$, and we can neither confirm nor rule out strong convergence.
+Notice from \eqref{eq:mainBound} in the statement of Theorem \ref{thm:main} that if $\rho\neq 0$ the global strong error is bounded above uniformly in $\delta t$, and we can neither confirm nor rule out strong convergence.
 We investigate this numerically in the next section.